Surgical Tech Training: What to Expect on the Road to the OR

 Being a surgical tech is more than just having a specific set of skills, it’s about being able to truly focus on many things at once.
 Surgeries, even relatively short ones, require intense focus.
 Surgical techs are always aware of the sterility of the field, the locations of all the instruments, the patient’s vitals and the movements of everyone else in the room.
 Surgical tech labs are integral to developing this sustained focus and are a great way to gauge your fit for the field.
 “To be focused, you have to really like what you’re doing,” says Wehlage.

-In a typical schedule, Rasmussen College’s labs run once a week for about four hours per week, allowing for extended work, studying and personal time on other days.
+In a typical schedule, Rasmussen University’s labs run once a week for about four hours per week, allowing for extended work, studying and personal time on other days.
 Though Yearby notes that since the program is so challenging many students spend their time outside labs and class studying, the once-a-week labs allow students more flexibility in where and when they study.
-Whether you prefer to study at home, in a coffee shop, in the morning, at night or somewhere in between, you can complete your Rasmussen College classwork in a way that fits your life more easily.
+Whether you prefer to study at home, in a coffee shop, in the morning, at night or somewhere in between, you can complete your Rasmussen University classwork in a way that fits your life more easily.

 4. Surgical tech externships